 Playing upside down has been shown to stimulate the vestibular system, which is part of our body's sensory system that helps establish where the body is in relation to our environment.
 According to Creighton, children's brains and vestibular systems are going through a "training process" that includes interacting with their environment and building sensory and motor connections in the brain.
 In fact, developing such vestibular information early in life has been linked to higher cognitive performance as a child grows, as outlined in a study published in Frontiers in Integrative Neuroscience.

-But its not all about stimulation and strengthening.
-The pediatrician encourages parents to be aware that being upside down can actually have a calming effect on children.
+But it’s not all about stimulation and strengthening.
+Creighton encourages parents to be aware that being upside down can actually have a calming effect on children.
 Although it might look like they are goofing off and getting riled up, it's possible that the opposite might be true.
 "Some children will seek this position during active play, while others find it calming when they are trying to wind down and rest.
 Don't forget that the last few weeks or months of gestation, a child is upside down in the birth canal."
 Some enjoy resuming that position to find a state of peace and comfort.

 Turning upside down actually shows brain development on several fronts.
-"From a neurodevelopmental perspective, the action of briefly hanging upside down supports core body strength, which leads to gross motor skill mastery.
-From an emotional perspective, hanging upside down has a calming effect, reducing dysregulated movements and tantrum behaviors.
+"From a neurodevelopmental perspective, the action of briefly hanging upside down supports core body strength, which leads to gross motor skill mastery,” says Mendez.
+“From an emotional perspective, hanging upside down has a calming effect, reducing dysregulated movements and tantrum behaviors.
 From a cognitive perspective, experimentation supports development of cause and effect relationships, critical thinking, problem solving, and stress management."

-Mendez also points out that being upside down strengthens the child’s capacity to see the world from alternative angles and perspectives, which will only benefit his intelligence down the road.
+Mendez also points out that being upside down strengthens the child’s capacity to see the world from alternative angles and perspectives, which will only benefit their intelligence down the road.
 "It helps the toddler to consider other points of visual referencing and apply knowledge to make sense of new information," she points out.
 "Seeing things upside down reinforces constancy even when the world is seen from a different angle."